fisher-alice/johnny-five-wiki/Board.md

   ready: A boolean value that indicates the readiness of the physical board
   io: A reference to the IO protocol layer.
   id: A user definable id value.
 Defaults to a generated uid
-  pins: An array of all pins and pin capabilities
+  pins: An array of all pin capabilities objects
   port: A string value of the device path or COM address }
 ```